ioanadavid99/embedded-systems/README.md

 # embedded-systems
-Code written for Udemy embedded systems courses.
+Code written in C for Udemy embedded systems courses.